fmshot2/personalized-news-feed/README.md

 ## Running the Project

+1. Before stating, ensure you already have the backend ruuning. ( https://github.com/fmshot2/Personalized-News-Feed-Laravel-Mysql-Docker ).

-1. Clone or unzip the project in your prefered directory.
+2. Clone or unzip the project in your prefered directory.

-2. Run docker-compose build
+3. Run docker-compose build

-3. Run docker-compose up -d
+4. Run docker-compose up -d

 5. Visit http://localhost:5173/ to view the project.